subsquid/docs/docs/subsquid-network/participate/gateway.md

 # Run a gateway

-Running a gateway enables you to access Subsquid Network data without relying on any centralized services.
+Running a gateway enables you to access SQD Network data without relying on any centralized services.
 You can run a private gateway for your own needs, or make a high-throughput public gateway.

 In either scenario you will need